Car Loans

 Credit Score

-Find out more about applying for a car loan with bad credit with Rapid Loans.
+Find out more about applying for a car loan with Rapid Loans.

 Deposit

-With some lenders, the more you put down, the lower the rate you may get because there is less risk for the lender.
+With some lenders, the more you put down, the lower the rate you may get because the amount being borrowed is lower.
 On the flip side, a smaller deposit may incur a higher interest rate due to the risk of default on a larger loan amount.

 Secured car loans use an asset (usually the vehicle you’re buying) as security against the loan.
-This means that if you default on the loan, the lender may repossess your car to use as collateral.
+The lender may have rights under the credit contract and applicable law to enforce its security over the vehicle if the loan isn’t repaid.

 New or Used Cars